St. Thomas Tommies (Canada)

 The St. Thomas Tommies are the college sports teams of St. Thomas University (STU) in Fredericton, New Brunswick, Canada.
-The university fields six women's varsity teams and four men's varsity teams across six sports.
+The university fields six women's varsity teams, four men's varsity teams, and one club men's team across six sports.
 Of the ten varsity teams, nine participate in the Canadian Collegiate Athletic Association (CCAA) as members of the Atlantic Colleges Athletic Association (ACAA), while the women's ice hockey team participates in Atlantic University Sport (AUS) of U Sports.

-The STU men's soccer team hosted the 2024 CCAA Men's Soccer Championship at Grant-Harvey Turf Field during 6–9 November.

-The Tommies men's rugby team operates at the club level and competes in the 2nd Division of the Atlantic Men's University League.
+The Tommies have hosted national championships in a number of sports, including the 2010 CCAA Cross Country Championships, the 2014 CIS Women's Ice Hockey Championship, the 2005 and 2020 CCAA Men's Volleyball Championships, the 2024 CCAA Men's Soccer Championships, and the 2025 CCAA Women's Basketball Championships.

 Nickname

 The name “Tommies” derives from the Edwardian term for a British private or “Tommy”.
 These soldiers would be called upon across no-mans-land, if German soldiers wished to speak to a British soldier.
 “Tommies” were known for their bravery and courage while travelling through the most dangerous grounds of the war.